How to Find Stale Feeds with the Dinosaurs Window

 However, if a feed responds with 410 it’s almost surely gone for good.
 This is a very deliberate choice on the part of a publisher.
 (And super rare.)

-Select in Sidebar selects the feed in the main window.
+Go to Feed selects the feed in the feeds list.
 This way you can see what articles are included in the feed.

-Open Home Page opens the home page of the feed in your browser.
+Open Home Page opens the home page of the feed in a web view.

 Copy Feed URL copies the feed URL of the selected feed or feeds.